SeedEquity/EntityFramework-BranchDb/README.md

 Now, when you create databases in your dev environemnt, they will be called by dbname-branchname.
 You can verify that by looking at your database list in Sql Server Enterprise Manager.

+Then, switch branches:

+    git checkout -b MyBranch

+Then, compile and run your app again

+You should see a database called `myDb-MyBranch`.